groupme-js/GroupMeCommunityDocs/likes.md

 ***

-## Reactions (Currently only on the v7 beta)
+## Reactions (Replacing likes in the new v7 update)

 React to a message with either a unicode or GroupMe emoji.

-Sending this POST request with no body results in a plain "❤️" reaction (It does NOT use the group's like icon as before in v6).

-As of writing this, the only client that renders unicode emoji beyond the 16 options that are displayed in the UI is web.
+As of writing this, web is the only client that renders any and all unicode emoji.
+The mobile apps are limited to rendering [GroupMe powerups](emoji.md) and the 15 options dysplayed in the client (❤️ 👍 🤣 🎉 🔥 😮 👀 😭 🥺 🙏 💀 🫶 🤬 💅 🫠).
+Any other unicode emojis will be accepted by the API but render as empty reactions in the conversation.
+It has been said that the full fluent emoji set by Microsoft may come in the future, however no hard deadlines or extra confirmation exists.

-Currently there is no way to apply more than one reaction at a time to any given message, attempting to do so will overwrite the original reaction with your new one.
+Currently there is no way to apply more than one reaction at a time to any given message, attempting to do so will overwrite the original reaction with the new one.

 **Request**